julian-molina/Documentation/pages/suite/suite-data-mining-workflow.md

 That is what the system encounters at the time of reading a typical file in a dataset, which is the first step in the runtime cycle.

-## 2. Transformation of files into JSON objects with named properties
+## 2. Inflation of files into JSON objects with named properties

 Once a file is loaded in memory, it is inflated into a JSON object structure, with named properties.
 This is the second step in the cycle and aims to make accessing each record&mdash;from within the code&mdash;much easier.